JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * GPIO16 as Output of Playing Signal

-* GPIO20 as GATE Signal Synchronized with MIDI IN (On Note Off Event)
+* GPIO20 as Output of GATE Signal Synchronized with MIDI IN (On Note Off Event)

 * GPIO17 as Output of Synchronization Clock OUT of Sound Box

-* GPIO 15 as RXD0 (UART) for MIDI IN
+* GPIO15 as Input of RXD0 (UART) for MIDI IN

 * GPIO27 as Input of Synchronization Clock IN of Sound Box, Connect with Any Synchronization Clock OUT.